 Ready to lead

 With an undergraduate nursing degree, you’ll get a taste of fundamental and specialist nursing roles in a range of health care settings in preparation for registration as a nurse.
 After graduation, you’ll spend some time in the workforce, building on your skills and experience.
 How long that takes is up to you – when you’re ready to take on a leadership role, our postgraduate degrees will help you build your leadership potential.

-- Bachelor of Nursing (Including accelerated programs for ENs and health graduates)
+- Bachelor of Nursing (Including accelerated program for Enrolled Nurses)